Raks-Javac/Opay_flutter/README.md

-# Opay API Integration in Flutter
+# Opay SDK Integration in Flutter

 This is a Flutter project that integrates the Opay API into a mobile application.
 The Opay API provides a range of payment solutions for businesses in Nigeria and other African countries.